Renters Rights LondonRenters Rights LondonRenters Rights London

 Who else should I talk to about making private renting fairer in Bromley?

-At Bromley Council, because she also deals with housing needs, this person might be good to talk to:
+At Bromley Council, because she also deals with housing needs, these people should be able to help:

 Your borough